asayad1/Ader/README.md

 # Ader
-A mobile application that connects users in need.
+Ader is a mobile application that connects users in need.

+## <ins>Dependencies</ins> ##
+Ader runs on many technologies.
+To ensure hassle-free installation of Ader, make sure that all technologies listed are installed:
+* React Native
+* Expo
+* Yarn
+* Choco
+* node.js
+* Android SDK
+* Java SDK

 CocoaPods not installed.
 It is needed for IOS project.